tulipcc/tulipcc-maven-plugin/README.md

 # News and noteworthy

-* v3.0.1 - work in progress
+* v4.0.0 - work in progress
-  * Re-added `jjtree` goal for https://github.com/phax/ParserGeneratorCC
+  * Switched to https://github.com/phax/ParserGeneratorCC a fork of JavaCC 7.0.3
 * v3.0.0 - 2017-11-07
   * Changed minimum requirement to JDK 8
   * Requires Maven 3 for execution